 13. Start a family Christmas game night

 Do you love playing games with your family?
-Then, how about starting a new tradition of Christmas family game night.
+Then, how about starting a new tradition of Christmas family game night?
 It can be as easy as adding a little holiday flair to your favorite board games.

-- Pictionary (make a list of Christmas items on a piece of paper, cut out each item from the list, fold and put in a hat or bowl).
+- Pictionary (make a list of Christmas items on a piece of paper, cut out each item from the list, fold it, and put it in a hat or bowl).
 You can use this list instead of the traditional Pictionary cards.

 - Charades (use the same idea as above but instead of drawing, you can act out the Christmas terms.)